kamal-manchanda/krikey-data-challenge/Part 2/README.md

 i.
 Experiment with features like live tiles(Hypothesis - Live tiles have better CTR)<br />
 ii.
 Experiment with order of tiles in different sections.
 For example, videos that have a higher CTR can be shown ahead of other videos<br />
 iii.
 We can either use multi-armed bandits or once we get more data from further experimentation, we can decide on the subsequent actions<br />

+Limitations:<br />
+1. Since the metric we are trying to improve here is CTR, we should make sure other metrics like %video completion are not taking a hit, and it is important that total watch time should go up.

 Other correlations checked(EDA/visualizations in the jupyter notebook):<br />
 a) Favourite feed type vs watch time<br />